devanshukranjan/IDS-Model-using-Genetic-Algorithm-Based-Feature-Selection/README.md

 ### 1. Load Raw Bot-IoT Files

-The preprocessing notebook loads raw Bot-IoT 5% CSV files from the local project folder when available:
+The preprocessing notebook loads raw Bot-IoT 5% CSV files downloaded from the official source.
+In this project, those files are read from the local project folder when available:

 ```python
 Path("5%/All features")